allan1code/Elements-of-Ai/Chapter 4 - Machine learning/Machine Learning.md

 #### Exercise 17: Life expectancy and education (part 1 of 2)
 Answer: It is probably less than 90.

+#### Exercise 18: Life expectancy and education (part 2 of 2)
+Answer: Probably between 50 and 90 years.

 #### Exercise 19: Logistic regression
 Answer: 10-11 hours.